Repositories

 Query Methods

 Although retrieving an entity by its ID is an important operation, it is not enough in most business applications.
 You need to be able to retrieve more than one entity at the same time, based on different criteria.
-If the dataset is big, you need to be able to split it into smaller pages and load them one at a time.
+If the dataset is large, you need to be able to split it into smaller pages and load them one at a time.

 public interface CustomerRepository extends Repository<CustomerId, Customer> {